Why is sleep important?

 Sleep at different ages

-For example, as babies grow they begin to sleep less during the day and more at night.
+Also, sleep patterns change as babies and children get older.
+For example, as babies grow, they begin to sleep less during the day and more at night.
 And children generally need less sleep as they grow older.

 Children’s sleep needs and patterns vary, so the information below is just a guide.
 Your child’s sleep might be different.